If you’ve always dreamed of backpacking in Europe but didn’t know where to start or what to pack for Europe, this article is for you.

 You see, countries in Europe have very different weather and it can change from very hot to very cold in the same month.

 For instance, Southern Italy can be very hot in April – but Iceland or Norway will still be very cold at this time of the year.

 SHORTS & SKIRTS

-Women often face the question of what to wear when traveling.
-It’s not always easy to find the perfect balance between comfort and style, especially if you’re on a tight budget.
+Women often face the question of what to wear when traveling, and it’s not always easy to find the perfect balance between comfort and style, especially if you’re on a tight budget.

 But bringing comfortable shorts and skirts is always a great idea when going to Europe.

-Europeans are fashionable but you can’t always look your best when backpacking, therefore, choosing your most comfortable pieces of clothes and storing them in your packing cubes is the best choice you can make.
+Europeans are fashionable but you can’t always look your best when backpacking, therefore, choosing your most comfortable clothes and storing them in your packing cubes is the best choice you can make.

 TOILETRIES TO PACK WHEN BACKPACKING